Florida declares new area of Zika transmission in Miami

-(Reuters) - Florida officials on Thursday announced a new area of Zika transmission in the Miami region and have called on the federal government for funding to help fight the outbreak.
+Oct 13 (Reuters) - Florida officials on Thursday announced a new area of Zika transmission in the Miami and has called on federal government for funding to help fight the outbreak.

-Florida Governor Rick Scott said state health officials have confirmed that local transmission of the mosquito-borne Zika virus is occurring in a new small area in Miami-Dade County, where the state believes two women and three men have been infected by the virus.

 The governor said the state's health department believes Zika transmission is only occurring in Miami-Beach and in the new area, which covers about 1 square mile (2.6 square km).